[β] last verified 2026-03-30Β·Reviewed by BankToBTC Team

 Potential issue

-First time transfer may trigger fraud verification
+First transfer may trigger fraud verification; credit card cash-advance treatment

 Most Bank of America users fund a regulated exchange using ACH Transfer under FinCEN norms.
 Here is a quick walkthrough.